 - Don’t make any more late payments.

 - Pay down balances on your revolving accounts as quickly as you can.

 - As your credit score improves, diversify your portfolio of credit products as needed.

 An easy step you can take to increase your credit score is to sign up for Experian Boost™.
-This service can take your positive payment history and use it to increase your credit score.
-That means when you pay your utility bill or cell phone bill on time every month, your credit score will get a boost.
+This service can take your positive payment history and use it to increase your FICO Score.
+That means when you pay your utility bill or cell phone bill on time every month, your FICO Score may get a boost.
 Learn more about it and start now for free here.

 What About Bankruptcy?